In the Edit Claim window, at the upper-right, click Split Claim.

-In the patient account there will be two claims: one received with a payment and one outstanding.
+In both scenarios, in the patient account, there are now two claims: one received with a payment and one outstanding.

-When you receive payment for the outstanding claim, receive the claim, then finalize the payment.
+When payment is received for the outstanding claim, receive the claim and finalize payment.

 Message: Claim identifier already in use for another claim.

-In version 15.3.25 and greater, split claims have a unique claim identifier.
-When notification of a split claim is received on an ERA (scenario 2 above) note that the claim identifier for both original and split claim on the ERA will be the same, even though the identifiers in Open Dental will be different.
-The difference will not affect matching of ERAs to claims because other criteria is used.
+Split claims have a unique claim identifier.
+When notification of a split claim is received on an ERA (scenario 2 above) note that the claim identifier for both original and split claim on the ERA is the same, even though the identifiers in Open Dental are different.
+The difference does not affect matching of ERAs to claims because other criteria is used.